TheSnowCrow/DadasWork/README.md

 A colorful, interactive typing visualizer for kids.
 Type anything and watch the screen come alive with beautiful animations!

-My son always wants to 'help' with Dada's Work and type on the computer.
+My kid always wants to 'help' with Dada's Work and type on the computer.
 I pull this up and let him go to town!

 ## Demo